telliott99/Crypto/AES/README.md

 - [part 3](pages-old/AES3-key.md)
 - [part 4](pages-old/AES4-encrypt.md)

+The old code is also fine.
+A major difference:  the 16 bytes are organized as 4-byte words, and there's a lot of back and forth formatting.
+The new code follows the CryptoPals advice:  stick with arrays of integers [0-255].

-The did write a new page on
+I did write a new page on

 - [key expansion](pages/key-expansion.md)